Skip to content

 Boyle’s Law

-Boyle’s Law is a fundamental gas law that states the inverse relationship between the pressure and volume of a given amount of gas, provided the temperature remains constant.
+The Boyle’s Law is a fundamental gas law that states the inverse relationship between the pressure and volume of a given amount of gas, provided the temperature remains constant.
 In simple terms, as the pressure exerted on a gas increases, its volume decreases, and vice versa.
-Understanding this law is crucial for comprehending the behavior of gases and its applications in various fields.

 The History of Boyle’s Law